HittyGubby/lx-source-personal/README.md

 # Vanced LX-Source
-- Modded lx-source js, resolved abnormal NetEase link parsing with api address 150.158.43.171:3000 (Maybe using another one deployed by vercel: https://neteasecloudmusicapi.vercel.app)

-- And got local music files strean automatically across devices, hooray!
+- Modded lx-source js, and got local music files strean automatically across devices, hooray!

     You need to set a nginx autoindex or webdav server on the host that stored musics